 Our practice is a part of our journey…. up, down and over the mountains.

-1. Try and find a hill (or mountain!), park, canal path or somewhere new
+1. Try and find a hill (or mountain!), park, canal path or somewhere new to explore.
+Discover some woods, a river and continue that mindful journey.

 2. Identify moments in other peoples experiences that you can relate to and how your mindfulness practice can be applied.